Education & Training

 Advanced Instruments, concentrates on the sub-field of Bacteriology.
 Bacteria are responsible for many beneficial processes such as industrial fermentation (e.g. the production of alcohol and dairy products) and antibiotic production.
 Scientists have exploited their knowledge of microbes to produce biotechnologically important enzymes to help in the fight against cancer and other illnesses.

-Unfortunately bacteria can be harmful to humans.
+Unfortunately, bacteria can be harmful to humans.
 Organisms such as E. coli, Listeria, and Salmonella all can cause illness or death.
-Federal organizations such as the Environmental Protection Agency, the Food and Drug Administration and the Department of Agriculture, utilize Advanced Instruments technology to ensure the safety of our food supply.

-There are many varieties of organisms that can cause disease.
-Anaerobic bacteria are organisms that live in the absence of oxygen or at low-levels of oxygen (micro-aerophilic bacteria).
+Anaerobic bacteria are organisms that live in the absence of oxygen or at low levels of oxygen (micro-aerophilic bacteria).
 These organisms are common causes of infection.
 There are several habitats in the body (intestine, oral cavity) that are anaerobic.
 However, other parts of the body can become anaerobic as a result of injury or trauma.
 Many dangerous bacteria are anaerobic or micro-aerophilic and can cause great harm to humans1.

 1Brock, Thomas D and Madigan, Michael T, Biology of Microorganisms (Englewood Cliffs, NJ: Prentice-Hall, Inc), p.358.